 “All right.
 I have to tell you something too.”

 “So we’ll switch stories tomorrow.
 I have to get the last of my report done.”

-They hang up after that.
-Jacky fumbles with his phone again as he walks down the hall to James’ room.
+They hung up after that.
+Jacky fumbled with his phone again as he walked down the hall to James’ room.

-“I thought you have a meeting tomorrow,” James says, looking up from his computer.
+“I thought you have a meeting tomorrow,” James said, looking up from his computer.

-James nods.
+James nodded.
 “Sounds good.
 But can I borrow your car tomorrow around noon?”